clbanning/anyxml/readme.md

 <h4>Caveat</h4>

-Since some values, such as arrays, may require injecting tag labels to generate the XML, unmarshaling the resultant XML not symmetric, i.e., you can't get the original value back without some manipulation..
+Since some values, such as arrays, may require injecting tag labels to generate the XML, unmarshaling the resultant XML is not necessarily symmetric, i.e., you cannot get the original value back without some manipulation.

 <h4>Documentation</h4>